stewsters/unswirl/README.md

 Here is a program to unswirl images

-Took me a about two hours, most of that was figuring out that BufferedImages don't have alpha channels if you load them from a jpeg.
+Took me a about two hours, most of that was figuring out that BufferedImages don't have alpha channels if you load them from a jpeg, and making noodles for the kids.

 [Code](src/main/kotlin/Main.kt)